evkx/evkx.github.io/content/models/bmw/i5/i5_xdrive40_touring/_index.md

 This model uses cameras, radar, and ultrasonic sensors for its driver assist systems.
 Up to five [radar sensors](../../../../technology/sensorsandcameras/radar/), six [cameras](../../../../technology/sensorsandcameras/cameras/), and 12 [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) monitor the vehicle’s surroundings.

+## Security and Access Technologies

+The BMW i5 xDrive40 Touring is equipped with advanced security features to protect you and your vehicle.
+These include:

+- **Keyless Entry and Start:** With the standard keyless start and optional keyless entry, you can unlock and start the vehicle seamlessly without removing the key from your pocket or bag.

 {{<evkxdisplayaddarticle />}}